X

 How Long Does a Turbo Last on a Diesel?

-Manufacturers design turbochargers to last; in ideal conditions, they should last about the same time as the vehicle.
+Manufacturers design turbochargers to last; in ideal conditions, a turbo for sale should last about the same time as the vehicle.

 Generally, a turbocharger on a diesel lasts about 150,000 miles to 200,000 miles; however, it can sometimes last even longer.
 You should know that these are average ranges, and the actual lifespan of your turbocharger will depend on several factors.